 Designated staff will review each application for completeness and verify that all eligibility criteria are met.
-The attestation process must be completed through the Program Specific Section of the Grants Gateway.
-If an application is not complete or does not meet the basic eligibility and participation standards as outlined in Section D, it will be disqualified.
-Applicants must complete the IPS Initiative RFA Applicant Information Form which will be found on the Presubmissions Upload page of the Grant's Gateway.
+If an application is not complete or does not meet the basic eligibility and participation standards as outlined above in Section 1 D, it will be disqualified.